preames/public-notes/vectorization-reference.rst

 **Predicated (Non-Loop) Epilogue**

-On machines which supported predicated execution - specifically only for those instructions which can fault - you can generate a single peeled vector iteration with predication.
+You can generate a single peeled vector iteration with predication.
+This can be done with either software or hardware techniques (see below), but is usually only profitable with hardware support.

 This technique works well when the remainder is expected to be large relative to the original VF.